This is my search section here

 III.
 Conclusion

-Are you beginning to see how the family is precious wisdom, strangely hidden like a treasure in plain view?
+Are you beginning to see how the concept of family is filled with God’s precious wisdom, strangely hidden like a treasure in plain view?
 Do you see why Satan would want to attack it?
 Do you see why we call this course Parenthood, not Parenting, and why it is valuable whether you have children or not?

 God evidently gave his first command to humans – “be fruitful and multiply” – because families are a central part of his plan to communicate what he is like, how he plans to relate to us, and how we are to relate to each other.

 So we don’t want a diminished view of families – they are not some burden, or a barrier to some “greater” work you could be accomplishing.
 They are crucial and central work!
 They are certainly building blocks of society, but we do not see them as utilitarian building blocks – they are marvelous windows to God’s character and work.
-At the same time, our families are not God – GOD is God – so we are careful not to put them up as idols, but to let them help point to our one true God.
-And, of course, they are not simply an adjunct to be overlooked – even if you are not currently blessed with children.
+At the same time, our families are not God – GOD is God – so we are careful not to prop our families up as idols, but rather allow them to help point to the one true God.
+And, of course, our children are not simply an addition to be overlooked – even if you are not currently blessed with children.

-We don’t scorn, idealize, worship, or slight families.
-Instead, we should build up and treasure and guard them.
+We shouldn’t scorn, idealize, worship, or slight families.
+We shouldn’t make too much or too little of the family.
+Instead, we should build up and treasure and guard the family as unto the Lord.